ashutoshmjain/gita/src/how.md

 - On the top right of the page, you can visit its Github <i class="fa fa-fw fa-github"></i> repository, where the source code lives.

 # `arjunUvaach` ..
-`arjunUvaach` is a collection of books and  essays around `Bhagvat Gita`.
+This website is a collection of books and  essays around `Bhagvat Gita`.
+It is meant to be a working and collaboration place for the ideas and artifacts surrounding the epic.
+In essence, it is NOT a final published book and will never be.
+This is meant to be the base material for people who want to research on the topics related to `Gita`.
+They may create stories, narratives, esseys, comic strips, movies or podcasts based on this material.
+Or may even take it to VR in some shape or form or even feed it to AI models.
+The source text is available at github repository.

 It is published using open source tools and freely available themes.
 The content is (being) written with open source tools as well.
 Part of the mission [^mission] of this publication is to promote "free" internet.
 "Free" in this context means - Cookies free , trackers free, advertising free and of course free as in free beers!

-Since web-browser is a general purpose application, fine-tuning it for the purpose of pure "reading joy" is somewhat a necessity.
+Since web-browser is a general purpose application, fine-tuning it for "readability" is somewhat a necessity.
 And it sure isn't rocket science with light weight applications such as mdBook.

 ## mdBook
 This website was generated using a program called [mdBook](https://github.com/rust-lang/mdBook). `mdBook` turns the written text [^text] into a website!
-That's a big deal for independent writers, because with this little tool a public domain book may reach any device that could run a browser [^browser].
+That's a big deal for independent writers, because with this little tool a public domain work  may reach any device that could run a browser [^browser].
 The “web app” , thus created,  has several goodies baked in.
 For example
-- It handles the layout and responsive design so my focus stays on the content of this book instead of the architecture of the site.
+- It handles the layout and responsive design so my focus stays on the content instead of the architecture of the site.
 - At the same time, this application, keeps the essential book experience intact.
 Particularly on a tablet [^tablet]or even on a smartphone browser.
-It even supports the foot [^foot]notes :-)
+It even supports the foot [^foot]notes :-) .
+This experience is different from that of "wikis" or "writing platforms".
+I find it easier to read and write in this format.
 - One of the best (and probably least appreciated) feature of this app is "search" .
 The search, in here provides a three level view

 ![Search mdBook](./search.png)